Solidithi/DeLauncher-IDO-Contracts/README.md

-# DELAUNCHER - A decentralized launchpad
+# DELAUNCHER - A Decentralized Launchpad 🚀